 Defensive mutualism occurs when one species receives food and shelter in return for protecting its partner from predators.
 For example, with the mutualism between the sea star and the scale worm, the scale worm lives in or near the sea star's mouth.
 As the sea star eats, the scale worm gets leftover pieces of food.
 Conversely, if a predator tries to attack a sea star, the scale worm uses its sharp pincer-like jaws to bite the predator.

-The exact nature of a mutualistic relationship may shift from neutral to positive to negative.
+The exact nature of a relationship between species may shift from neutral to positive to negative.
 These changes occur over time, with changing environmental conditions, or because of changes in the organism communities.

 The symbiotic relationship that occurs in a mutualistic partnership, especially in an obligate mutualism, creates a situation where coevolution may occur.
 Coevolution is a process that occurs when the genetics of one species changes in response to genetic changes in another species.
 Coevolution helps both species survive.